DY202/IntroToProg-Python-Mod07/index.md

 ![image](https://user-images.githubusercontent.com/79126969/110102567-cc6a1e00-7d59-11eb-91f2-d6cdcd18fa36.png)

 Function def add_new_data with two parameters, strID and strName obtains user input for an ID followed by a Name.
-The input is displayed in a lstRow and the lstRow appended to the lstTable to print.
+The output is displayed in a lstRow and the lstRow appended to the lstTable to print.

 ![image](https://user-images.githubusercontent.com/79126969/110102667-ec99dd00-7d59-11eb-9355-97a5f0f097d9.png)